SylvainMontagny/stm32wl-compiler-webApp/README.md

 cd LoRaWAN-Compiler-Webapp
 docker-compose up -d
 ```
+This will build the Docker image of the repo and start it\
 You can remove the -d if you want to see logs in real time\
 You might need to change the STM32WL path in the *docker-compose.yml (line 8)*